 Systems or names in alphabetical order with variants or synonyms :

 All aids, works and measures in the vineyard can be found under Weingarten Care, Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,

-Particularly recommendable websites as well as books about Weingartenpflege, which were also extensively used as sources by courtesy of the Ulmer-Verlag, are:
+Particularly recommendable websites as well as books about Weingartenpflege, which were also extensively used as sources with friendly permission of the Ulmer publishing house, are:

 WIKIPEDIA : Reberziehung

-The winegrower 1 - viticulture (publishing house Eugen Ulmer - Stuttgart)
+The winemaker 1 - Viticulture (Publisher Eugen Ulmer - Stuttgart)

 1999: Edgar Müller, Erwin Kadisch, Gerd Schulze, Oswald Walg